 What is an Affinity Diagram?

-Affinity diagram is a tool used to organize large amounts of data or information and ideas based on their mutual relationship and similarities.
+An affinity diagram is a tool to organize large amounts of data or information and ideas based on their mutual relationship and similarities.

 How to make an Affinity Diagram

-- Prepare post-it notes out data fragments, documented facts, ideas and notable points.
+- Prepare post-it notes out data fragments, documented facts, ideas, and notable points.

-- Your clusters are not isolated, they share mutual relationships therefore interlink them with lines to depict the connection.
+- Your clusters are not isolated.
+They share mutual relationships.
+Therefore, interlink them with lines to depict the connection.